-Succeeding the IT projects implemented since 2002FY sponsored by the Ministry of Education, Culture, Sports, Science and Technology (MEXT), we launched in 2007FY a project, "Development of super high-speed mass storage HDD systems" headed by Prof. Muraoka under the MEXTs scheme of "Research and Development for Next-Generation Information Technology", as well as a project, "Development of CMOS Wireless LAN by 3D SiP" headed by Prof. Tsubouchi, under the scheme of the Core Research for Evolutional Science and Technology Agency.
+Succeeding the IT projects implemented since 2002FY sponsored by the Ministry of Education, Culture, Sports, Science and Technology (MEXT), we launched in 2007FY a project, "Development of super high-speed mass storage HDD systems" headed by Prof. Muraoka under the MEXTs scheme of "Research and Development for Next-Generation Information Technology", as well as a project, "Development of CMOS Wireless LAN by 3D SiP" headed by Prof. Tsubouchi, under the scheme of the Core Research for Evolutional Science and Technology sponsored by the Japan Science and Technology Agency.